-When it comes to choosing the tog rating of your carpet underlay, if you have a traditional heating system in your home (such as central heating), you will want an underlay with a higher rating.
+When it comes to choosing the tog rating for your carpet underlay, if you have a traditional heating system in your home (such as central heating), you will want an underlay with a higher rating.

 This is due to the lack of underfloor heating and how heat escapes from rooms.
 As tog ratings with carpet underlay start from 1.0 and go to 4.0, so aim for 2.5 or above when choosing an underlay for your carpet.

 Should you be fortunate enough to have underfloor heating, however, a lower tog will help your heating systems perform correctly; 0.35 tog or lower is recommended in these instances.